 - Avoid complaining, no matter what

-All of the above suggestions are intuitive like self-awareness, treating people with respect, etc but apart from these understanding and implementing emotional intelligence at the workplace needs a lot of practice.
-Emotional Intelligence always begets more emotional intelligence and the more emotional intelligence the employee and the employer have the more they are likely to succeed.
-One should always keep in while practicing emotional intelligence that it not only plays an important role in one’s well being but also in success at the workplace.
+All of the above suggestions are intuitive, like self-awareness, treating people with respect, etc. but apart from this, understanding and implementing emotional intelligence at the workplace needs a lot of practice.
+Emotional Intelligence always begets more emotional intelligence, and the more emotional intelligence the employee and the employer have, the more they are likely to succeed.
+One should always keep in a while practicing emotional intelligence that it not only plays an important role in one’s well being but also in success at the workplace.